rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 {{< figure src="/images/important/deleteparameter.png" alt="" position="center" style="border-radius: 8px;" >}}

-#### Two options to save updates to data
+### Two options to save updates to data

-This options applies to the data which is synchronized by RsyncUI.
+This option applies to the data synchronized by RsyncUI.
+By enabling either of these options, you can save changes to data, such as deletions or updates, prior to a synchronization task.

 {{< alert >}}